microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Start menu](images/211-startmenu.png)

-Unfortunately the Microsoft.Knowzy.UWP app did not run.
-Actually it did run but exited immediately due to an error.
+You'll notice that the Microsoft.Knowzy.UWP app did not run.
+Actually, it did run but it exited immediately due to an error.

-The actual error is the app cannot load the project.json file it needs to generate the Products list.
+The error is the app cannot load the project.json file it needs to generate the Products list.
 The app then throws an exception and exits.

-Just so you aren't disappointed in not seeing the new UWP app run after completing all of these steps, let's quickly fix the issue with a hack.
+Let's fix the issue with a hack:

-* In the **ViewModels** folder of the Microsoft.Knowzy.WPF project, open the **MainViewModel.cs** file.
+1. In the **ViewModels** folder of the Microsoft.Knowzy.WPF project, open the **MainViewModel.cs** file.

 ![MainViewModel.cs](images/211-mainviewmodel.png)

-* Go to the OnViewAttached() method at line 70 and comment out lines 72-75 statement after base.OnActivate();
+2. Go to the OnViewAttached() method at line 70 and comment out lines 72-75 statement after base.OnActivate();

         protected override void OnViewAttached(object view, object context) {